rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 *  4443 (https)
 *  4435 (log4j)

-To check the ports are free on a Unix host run:
+To check if the ports are free on a Unix host, run:

     netstat -an | egrep '4440|4435'